ByteThisCoding/js-is-prime/README.md

     }
 }
 ```
 However, that approach would involve redundant calculations.
 For any non-prime integer ``a``, ``a x C``, where C is any integer, will also not be prime, so any call to *isPrime* on such a number will be wasted.
-We can make a more efficient implementation by taking a dynamic programming type approach.
+We can make a more efficient implementation by taking a dynamic programming approach.
 We'll create a set which, by default, will have the number 2 and all odd numbers <= limit.
 Then, we'll iteratively remove items by performing multiplications on smaller items.
 ```javascript
 function buildPrimesSet(limit) {
     //start with a set of 2 + odd integers up to limit